 Can out-of-town residents play on the Towns' youth sports teams?
 If there are roster openings, they can play with an additional out-of-town fee of 20% on the higher fee.

 Do you have playing time requirements for your Travel Teams?
-We DO NOT have playing time requirements for our Travel Teams.
+Other than Travel Soccer (non D 1 teams) we DO NOT have playing time requirements for our Travel Teams.
 Our Travel Teams provide the higher skill level children to participate against other teams in other towns and lets them play in a more competitive atmosphere.
 You may decide that this may not be best for your child and let them participate in our in-house leagues.
-Our Travel Coaches do the best they can to get all players into the game.
+Our Travel Coaches do the best they can to get all players into the

 How far away do your Travel Teams travel?
 For the most part, the travel teams play local towns.
-For instance, our Travel Baseball Team plays in the WPBA league.(Westchester/Putnam Baseball Association) The team will play other towns in Westchester and Putnam Counties.
+For instance the team will play Yorktown, White Plains, Lewisboro, etc.

 Where do you get your coaches?
 Most are parents, but we also have several high school students as well as some adults with "NO" kids in the program.

 Who chooses the Travel Coaches?
-The coaches are chosen by the Recreation Supervisor who oversees the Basketball Leagues.
+The coaches are chosen by the Recreation Supervisor who oversees the respective League.

 Do you have any basketball activities for grades (9-12)?
-We have an open gym program for ages 18 and over and a Canteen program for ages 11-18 run through the Youth Center.
+We started a 9th and 10th Grade league in 2013.
+We also have an open gym program for ages 18 and over and a Canteen program for ages 11-18 run through the Youth Center.

 Recreation - Sports - Basketball League

 When does the Youth Basketball League Start?
 Try-outs are the in October.